d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 pushed computer vision and machine learning research forward, challenging researchers to identify which models performed best at a greater scale than academics had previously considered.
-The largest vision datasets, such as LAION-5B :cite:`schuhmannlaion` contain billions of images with additional metadata.
+The largest vision datasets, such as LAION-5B :cite:`schuhmann2022laion` contain billions of images with additional metadata.

 ### Missing Ingredient: Hardware